potex02/ImageS-VD/README.md

 The project is written in Python using the numpy library.

 ## Current status
-The project is in a very early state of development and can be used only by command line for now.
+The project is in a early state of development.

 ## Dependecies
 - Pillow;
 - Numpy;

 # Usage
-The project provides two scripts to launch the program.
+The project provides two scripts to launch the program.<br/>
+It can be used also in cli mode with the --cli or -c flag:
 ## Windows
 ```
-imageS-VD <input-file-name> <output-file-name> <singular-value-threshold>
+imageS-VD --cli <input-file-name> <output-file-name> <singular-value-threshold>
 ```
 ## Unix
 ```
-./imageS-VD.sh <input-file-name> <output-file-name> <singular-value-threshold>
+./imageS-VD.sh --cli <input-file-name> <output-file-name> <singular-value-threshold>
 ```

 # License